Honorary Professor Peter Clough, BEd, MEd, PhD, (Sheffield)

-I have taught in various overseas locations including: Hong Kong, Singapore, The United Arab Emirates, The Caribbean, India, China and Malta.
-I am a member of the Malta Programme team and currently teach on the following:
+Peter has taught in various overseas locations including: Hong Kong, Singapore, The United Arab Emirates, The Caribbean, India, China and Malta.
+He is a member of the Malta Postgraduate programme team and currently teaches on the following:

 Professor Clough’s PhD students are studying topics which focus on various aspects of difficulty and inclusion, many using narrative methodologies.

 Theory, policy and practice of special and inclusive education

 Co-editor of the Handbook of Emotional and Behavioural Difficulties (Sage 2004), which provides a systematic and comprehensive international review of themes which underpin theoretical and philosophical approaches to pupils identified as having emotional and behavioural difficulties (and which is currently shortlisted for the TES/NASEN Academic Book of the Year 2005-06).

 ‘Routes to Inclusion’ - a project run jointly with the University of London Institute of Education - investigated the major perspectives and contributions of 30 ‘key’ academic and policy-making personnel in the UK.
 Funded jointly by IoE and the Dept of Educational Studies, the study is reported in Theories of Inclusive Education (Clough and Corbett, 2000, currently being revised for a second edition).

 Inclusion in the Early Years (2/e Sage 2012) is a co-authored book with Cathy Nutbrown, focusing on policies and practices of the inclusion of children, practitioners and parents.